PagerDuty/incident-response-docs/docs/after/post_mortem_process.md

     Don't make the mistake of neglecting a post-mortem after an incident.
 Without a post-mortem you fail to recognize what you're doing right, where you could improve, and most importantly, how to avoid making the same exact mistakes next time around.
 A well-designed, blameless post-mortem allows teams to continuously learn, and serves as a way to iteratively improve your infrastructure and incident response process.

 ## Owner Designation
 The first step is that a post-mortem owner will be designated.
 This is done by the IC either at the end of a major incident call, or very shortly after.
 You will be notified directly by the IC if you are the owner for the post-mortem.
 The owner is responsible for populating the post-mortem, looking up logs, managing the followup investigation, and keeping all interested parties in the loop.
 Please use Slack for coordinating followup.
-A detailed list of the steps is available below,
+A detailed list of the steps is available below.

 ## Owner Responsibilities
 As owner of a post-mortem, you are responsible for the following,